Zak Crawley: Cricket career

 Crawley made his senior debut for Kent in the 2017 Royal London Cup against Essex at Canterbury on 17 May 2017.
-He made his first-class debut for Kent against the touring West Indians on 6 August 2017 during the 166th Canterbury Cricket Week, scoring 62 runs in his debut first-class innings before going on to make his County Championship debut for the county at the end of the same month.
-After playing in four Championship matches for the county during the tail-end of the season, he signed a contract extension with Kent in October 2017.
+He made his first-class debut against a touring West Indies side on 6 August 2017 during the 166th Canterbury Cricket Week, scoring 62 runs in his first innings.
+He then made his County Championship debut for Kent at the end of the same month.
+After playing four Championship matches during the tail end of the season, he signed a contract extension in October 2017.

 Crawley was part of the Kent squad for the 2017–18 Regional Super50 competition in the West Indies in early 2018.
-He scored his maiden List A cricket half century in Kent's opening match of the competition against Guyana, scoring 60 runs as an opening batsman, before going on to score 99 not out against the Leeward Islands in the county's third match of the tournament.
-The match ended in controversial circumstances with the opposing Leeward Islands bowling wide balls in what was seen by some as an attempt to deny Crawley the opportunity to reach his century.
+He scored his maiden List A half-century in Kent's opening match against Guyana, finishing with 60 runs as an opening batsman.
+He then scored 99 not out against the Leeward Islands in the county's third match of the tournament.
+The match ended controversially when the Leeward Islands bowled wide balls, which some viewed as an attempt to deny Crawley his century.

-During the 2018 season, Crawley became a regular in the Kent side, playing in all of the team's first-class matches as well as occasional limited overs games.
-He was Kent's third highest run scorer in the County Championship with 755 runs scored at an average of 31.46 runs per innings.
-After twice being dismissed in the 90s, he scored his maiden first-class century in the final home match of the season, making 168 against Glamorgan at Canterbury in September and signed a contract extension at the end of the season before playing New South Wales Grade cricket during the 2018/19 winter.
+During the 2018 season, Crawley became a regular in the Kent team, playing in all of the team's first-class matches as well as occasional limited-overs games.
+He was Kent's third-highest run-scorer in the County Championship, with 755 runs at an average of 31.46.
+After twice being dismissed in the 90s, he scored his maiden first-class century in the final home match of the season, making 168 against Glamorgan at Canterbury in September.
+He signed a contract extension at the end of the season before playing New South Wales Grade cricket during the 2018/19 winter.
 Playing for Sydney Cricket Club, he set a new record for the fastest century scored in the competition, making 100 from 42 balls in the T20 Cup against Sutherland District Cricket Club.

-Crawley was drafted by London Spirit for the inaugural season of The Hundred, but only featured once, scoring 64 as an opening batsman in a loss to Birmingham Phoenix.
-Crawley was retained by the Lord's-based side for the 2022 season.
-He played for Hobart Hurricanes in the 2022–23 Big Bash League, scoring a half-century on debut in his first appearance in an overseas franchise league.
+Crawley was drafted by London Spirit for the inaugural season of The Hundred but only featured once, scoring 64 as an opening batsman in a loss to Birmingham Phoenix.
+He was retained for the 2022 season.
+He also played for the Hobart Hurricanes in the 2022–23 Big Bash League, scoring a half-century on debut in his first appearance in an overseas franchise league.